ProgUn1corn/Qlourie_Astral_R/README.md

 Alternatively, you can download releases for pre-release test, and eventually I will upload to BeamNG's mod repo for free.

 # Things to Remind
 I have a main work and it's quite busy, so I can't take my time fully on this project.
 As experimenting and testing Jbeam properties are quite heavy work, there are some imperfections.
 Also, I've found it's not worth to dig deeper with Automation model as there are tons of hassle with opacity map and mesh overlap, this mod will be at where it is.
-I'm not planning to make the model more detailed or get Jbeam revamped.
+I'm not planning to make the model more detailed or get whole Jbeam design revamped.

 However I'm really looking forward to build a new car from the ground up.
-I'm learning sketching and I plan to make a new car in Blender, at that time it will have it's road counterpart and Rally4, Rally2 variant.
+I'm learning sketching and I plan to make a new car in Blender, at that time it will have it's road counterpart also Rally4, Rally2 variant.
 I'm really looking forward to it.

-2024/01/20: I have rebuilt front bumper mesh and opacity map, so probably I will make a Rally2 variant.

 Also some fiction brands and sponsors!
-There is actually now in the mod but I'm planning to make my own original sponsors.
+There is actually now in the mod by Automation modders but I'm planning to make my own original sponsors.
 ![Astral_R](Docs/1.jpg)

 # Features
 ## Chassis
-- Modified chassis for better stability and rigidity, also slightly moved suspension mounting points
+- Lightweight modified chassis for better stability and rigidity, also slightly moved suspension mounting points
 - 2.535m wheelbase and 1.875m track width
 - 1190KG without crew and spare wheel
-- 1360KG with driver and co-driver and one spare wheel
+- 1360KG with driver and co-driver and one spare wheel (It's actually heavier with running weight, including fuel and tools like in real life.)
+- ~1390KG tarmac running weight, ~1410kg gravel running weight
 - Rollcage installed for maximum safety
 - Separated parts from Automation model for better deformation and animation
 ## Engine and Transmission